woocommerce/woocommerce/readme.txt

 = Will WooCommerce work with my theme? =

 Yes; WooCommerce will work with any theme, but may require some styling to make it match nicely.
 Please see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/) for help.
+If you're looking for a theme with built in WooCommerce integration we recommend [Storefront](http://www.woothemes.com/storefront/).

 = Where can I request new features, eCommerce themes and extensions? =